liquichain/mv-liquichain-api/README.md

     - **meveo-web**: `apiAccess`, `userSelfManagement`
     - **endpoints**: `Execute_All_Endpoints`
 10. Click `Realm Settings` at the sidebar menu.
-11. Select `Default Roles` tab and select:
+11. Select `Login` tab and select:
     - **Edit username**: `on`

 ### Configure password rules in `keycloak`